-‘Sexiest Woman In The World’, Reya Sunshine Busts Out Of Black Thong Lingerie On Instagram
+‘Sexiest Woman In The World’ Reya Sunshine Busts Out Of Black Thong Lingerie On Instagram

 “Sexiest woman in the world”

 The comment did not go unnoticed.
-Reya herself replied saying it was “quite the compliment” – “thank you,” she added.
+Reya herself replied saying it was “quite the compliment.”
+She added, “Thank you.”

 Reya does not appear to have replied to the fan who thinks her booty should be “archived and insured.”
-At the rate responses are pouring in though, this model likely doesn’t have the time to tackle each individual thought.
-She may also be busy running Reya’s Room – the website comes complete with Shop and Live sections.
+At the rate responses are pouring in, though, this model likely doesn’t have the time to tackle every individual thought.
+She may also be busy running Reya’s Room – the website that comes complete with Shop and Live sections.

 A following in the millions doesn’t build itself.
-Then again, when that Instagram feed is almost exclusively filled with cleavage-flaunting snaps from a “feature dancer,” popularity is a no-brainer.
+Then again, when that Instagram feed is almost exclusively filled with cleavage flaunting snaps from a “feature dancer,” popularity is a no-brainer.
 Close-ups also seem to perform particularly well for Reya.
-The below snap currently sits at over 47,000 likes.
+The below snap currently sits at more than 47,000 likes.

 Reya also uses her account to indicate when and where she will be performing – “LONG ISLAND get ready, because I’m coming for you!
 Performing TONIGHT and tonight only” was a recent caption.
 The April East Coast mention pegs this brunette as somewhat of a jet-setter.
-Updates have seen Reya in Las Vegas, Colorado Springs, Miami Beach, and various spots across California.
+Updates have seen Reya in Las Vegas, Colorado Springs, Miami Beach and various spots across California.

 While the majority of Reya’s posts go straight for the eye-popping cleavage, some appear to explore other concepts.
-Oversized wings from a February update didn’t seem a million miles off the Kardashian-Jenner Halloween getup from 2018 – all five sisters donned Victoria’s Secret outfits, per Vogue.
-A quick peek at accounts Reya is following shows her subscribing to Instagram updates from at least some of the Keeping Up With The Kardashians sisters.
+Oversized wings from a February update were akin to the Kardashian-Jenner Halloween getup from 2018 when all five sisters donned Victoria’s Secret outfits, per Vogue.
+A quick peek at accounts Reya is following shows her subscribing to Instagram updates from at least some Keeping Up With The Kardashians sisters.
 Kim Kardashian is followed.
 Likewise, Kendall Jenner.

-Reya also follows high-profile models, Lindsey Pelas, Demi Rose, Alexis Ren, and Lyna Perez.
+Reya also follows high-profile models Lindsey Pelas, Demi Rose, Alexis Ren and Lyna Perez.
 Dwayne “The Rock” Johnson likely provides fitspo for Reya.